Uniform bounds on projective dimension and Castelnuovo-Mumford regularity: Introduction

 \subsection{Acknowledgments}

-The first author was partially supported by a grant from the Simons Foundation (41000748, G.C.).
-The second author was partially supported by the MIUR Excellence Department Project CUP D33C23001110001, and by INdAM-GNSAGA.
+We thank the anonymous referee for providing useful suggestions.
+The first named author was partially supported by a grant from the Simons Foundation (SFI-MPS-TSM-00013569, G.C.).
+The second named author was partially supported by the MIUR Excellence Department Project CUP D33C23001110001, PRIN 2022 Project 2022K48YYP, and by INdAM-GNSAGA.